lanl-ansi/rosetta-opf/README.md

 This work is not intended for comparing different nonlinear optimization algorithms, which are often independent of the NLP modeling layer.
 Consequently, the [Ipopt](https://github.com/jump-dev/Ipopt.jl) solver is used as a standard NLP algorithm whenever it is accessible from the modeling layer.

 ## Mathematical and Data Models
-This work adopts the mathematical model and data format that is used in [PGLib-OPF](https://github.com/power-grid-lib/pglib-opf) in the polar voltage form, which is the IEEE PES benchmark library for AC-OPF.
-The Julia package [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) is used for parsing the problem data files.
+This work adopts the mathematical model and data format that is used in [PGLib-OPF](https://github.com/power-grid-lib/pglib-opf), which is the IEEE PES benchmark library for AC-OPF.
+The Julia package [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) is used for parsing the problem data files and making standard data transformations.

 ## Code Overview